egendata/infrastructure/openshift/README.md

 - ...you have the OpenShift CLI installed (oc) version 3.x
 - ...you have a functioning OpenShift cluster
-- ...you have created a project namespace (example: `my-data`)
+- ...you have created a project namespace (example: `mydata`)
 - ...you have run `oc login` towards your OpenShift cluster
-- ...you are set oc to use your project `oc project my-data`
+- ...you are set oc to use your project `oc project mydata`

 ## Components